Neosperience/backpack/docs/source/modules/config.rst

     are supported:

     - nodes: generates a json snippet to be pasted in the nodeGraph.nodes field of graph.json
-    - edges: generates a json snippet to be pasted in the nodeGraph.edges field of graph.json
+    - edges: generates a json snippet to be pasted in the nodeGraph.edges field of graph.json.
+        Specify the code node name.
     - interface: generates json a snippet to be pasted in nodePackage.interfaces field of the package.json of the application code package
     - markdown: generates a markdown snippet that you can paste to the README of your project, or other parts of the documentation.
+    - render: renders a Jinja2 template.
+Specify the template filename and the code node name.

     positional arguments:
-    {nodes,edges,interface,markdown}
+    {nodes,edges,interface,markdown,render}
                             Prints configuration snippets for graph.json nodes, edges, application interface in package.json, or in markdown format.

     optional arguments:
-    -h, --help            show this help message and exit --code-node CODE_NODE
+    -h, --help            show this help message and exit --code-node CODE_NODE, -c CODE_NODE
-                            Code node name (used in edges snippet)
+                            Code node name (used in edges snippet) --template TEMPLATE, -t TEMPLATE
+                            Template file (used in render command)

 For example, the following call::